 One of the joys of traveling is getting out of our comfort zone and experiencing new things.
 Doing this with an open heart and an open mind invites some of the best experiences and interactions the world has to offer.

-This 35-inch metal cable lock gives peace of mind when you’re lingering on a beach, dozing on a train, or sitting at a café.
+A metal cable lock gives peace of mind when you’re lingering on a beach, dozing on a train, or sitting at a café.
 Loop the cable through a strap of your daypack or purse and around something immobile.
 It will prevent purse-snatchers from running off with your stuff.
-The stainless steel cable is plastic coated and the 4-dial combination lock can be easily reset.

-A pick-pocket proof multi-pocket money belt is the classic travel security device.
+A pick-pocket-proof multi-pocket money belt is the classic travel security device.
 With room for passport, cards, and cash, wear it discretely inside your pants.
-RFID technology protects from digital predators.
+If you can find one with RFID technology, you'll be protected from digital predators.
 Smart travelers split up their valuables.
-Reserve this for the big stash, and keep a decoy wallet for routine purchases, with a small amount of cash and some expired credit cards.
-In case of a confrontation, hand over the decoy.
+It's smart to store your valuables and larger amounts of money in your waist belt even smarted to keep a "decoy" wallet for routine purchases, with a small amount of cash and some expired credit cards.
+Plus, in case of a confrontation, you can safely hand over the decoy.

-These Bluetooth enabled devices, about the size of a mini, LED flashlight, were developed to find misplaced items like keys and phones.
+These Bluetooth-enabled devices, about the size of a mini, LED flashlight, were developed to find misplaced items like keys and phones.
 They can also be used as tracking devices for stolen items.
 When you notice something’s missing, press a button on the phone app to activate a loud alarm.
 If the item is within 100-200 feet, the device will beep.
 If it’s your phone that’s missing, press a button on the device to ring the phone.
 The sudden alarm may encourage the thief to drop it and run.
 If the item is out of range, the app shows you its most recent location.
-Both products have global networks of users who can help locate missing items.

 Who would have thought to pack a small portable safe to secure to something immobile?
 A lockbox can hold a phone, wallet, documents, and jewelry.
 Plus, most lock with a resettable 3-digit combination or key.